by Mercy House Global Kenya Opportunity

-In March of 2010, she traveled to Kenya, Africa, with Compassion International, the world’s largest child sponsorship program, to blog their relief efforts in the slums of Nairobi.
-She was especially burdened visiting the Mathare Valley, one of Africa’s largest slums.
+In March of 2010, Kristen Welch, Mercy House founder, traveled to Kenya, Africa, with Compassion International, the world’s largest child sponsorship program, to blog their relief efforts in the slums of Nairobi.
+She was especially burdened visiting Mathare Valley, one of Africa’s largest slums.
 Just days after returning home, Kristen read a heartbreaking article by CNN about the large number of backstreet abortions by girls forced into prostitution to feed their families.

-While in Kenya, Kristen met Maureen, one of Compassion’s leadership students, a former sponsored child.
-Maureen is single, 25 years old and will graduate from the University of Nairobi in December 2010.
-She speaks 5 languages and traveled to the Unites States in the summer of 2010 on behalf of Compassion International to speak to thousands of students at Student Life Camps.
+While in Kenya, Kristen met Maureen, one of Compassion’s leadership graduates, a former sponsored child.
+Maureen is married and speaks 5 languages.
+She married Oliver in 2014 & welcomed two beautiful sons.
+Maureen traveled to the United States in the summer of 2010 on behalf of Compassion International to speak to thousands of students at Student Life Camps.
 Her moving life story led to the sponsorship of more than a thousand impoverished children.

-In the summer of 2010, The Mercy Maternity House was formed to support the work Maureen will be doing.
-Maureen is the full-time as the Executive Director of Rehema House (word for mercy in Swahili) in Kenya.
-While she works in Africa, The Welch family raises money and awareness while supporting Maureen and her staff.
+In the summer of 2010, The Mercy Maternity House was formed to support the work Maureen does.
+Maureen is the full-time Executive Director of Rehema House (word for mercy in Swahili) in Kenya.
+While she works in Africa, with her husband Oliver, the Welch family raises money and awareness while supporting Maureen and her staff.